 Favorite quote from the author:

-I’ve recently fallen in love with Seth Godin and his books, I won’t even try to hide it.
+I won’t even try to hide it: I’ve fallen in love with Seth Godin and his books.
 The reason I want to learn more and more from him is that somehow, no matter what he comes up with next, it always fits perfectly into his overall message.

 Therefore, the more of his books you read, the more you get the complete picture, and a philosophy to live by.
 As he says, he doesn’t want to teach you tactics.
 He wants to teach you how to see.
 In that case my eyes still feel like I’m opening them for the first time, but I’m getting there.